LinkedInLearning/building-ai-ready-applications-with-azure-data-and-ai-3382055/README.md

  - Azure OpenAI Endpoint Name
  - Azute OpenAI Endpoint Key

+## Modules
+1. **[Creating to Your Free Azure SQL Database](./docs/1-create-azure-SQL-database.md)**: Get started with your own Azure SQL Database.
+2. **[Connecting to Azure SQL Database](./docs/2-connect-azure-sql-db.md)**: Get connected with your Azure SQL Database.
+3. **[Creating Embedding, and Storing in SQL Database](./docs/3-create-embeddings-for-relational-data.md)**: Dive into the process of embedding and storing data using SQL.
+4. **[Vector Search with Vector Functions](./docs/4-use-sql-vector-functions.md)**: Utilize vector functions for efficient search capabilities.
+5. **[Create a Chat Application](./docs/5-create-a-chat-app.md)**: Build an application for searches and talk with your data.

+## Acknowledgments
+A special thanks to all the contributors and maintainers of this repository, special thanks to [Brian Spendolini](https://www.linkedin.com/in/btspendo/) for the examples.

 [0]: # (Replace these placeholder URLs with actual course URLs)